 As for how he changed my life, just take a look at the thin postings from 2004 on this blog and take a guess how career-focused I was; how consumed I had become about bettering myself.
 I’m now volunteering my time, efforts and money with numerous causes as a direct result of our relationship.

 Back in July, I was forced to make one of the hardest decisions I’ve ever made in my life.
 I decided to leave Jersey City and move to Greensboro, NC.
-Felicia, Branden’s mother, understood what was happening; I had just lost my job and met someone down south, so I needed to step; but Branden and I had only recently hit our stride, and he was in JC, still a few years away from the end point of the commitment I had made to him through Big Brothers.
+Felicia, Branden’s mother, understood what was happening; I had just left my job, met someone down south, and needed a change, so I had to step; but Branden and I had only recently hit our stride, and he was in JC, still a few years away from the end point of the commitment I had made to him through Big Brothers.
 Yet, here I am, posting away from my village townhouse apartment, smack dab in the middle of the bible belt.

 Words can’t express how tough that decision was.